On the Shift Invariance of Max Pooling Feature Maps in Convolutional Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{nderstanding} the mathematical properties of deep convolutional neural networks (CNNs) \cite{LeCun2015} remains a challenging issue today.
+Understanding the mathematical properties of deep convolutional neural networks (CNNs) \citep{LeCun2015} remains a challenging issue today.
 On the other hand, wavelet and multi-resolution analysis are built upon a well-established mathematical framework.
-They have proven to be efficient for tasks such as signal compression and denoising \cite{Vetterli2001}, and have been widely used as feature extractors for signal, image and texture classification \cite{Laine1993, Pittner1999, Yen2000, Huang2008}.

-There is a broad literature revealing strong connections between these two paradigms, as discussed in section~\ref{sec:introduction} and section~\ref{sec:relatedwork}.
-Inspired by this line of research, our work extends existing knowledge about CNN properties.
-In particular, we study some behaviors arising from their discrete nature.
+They have proven to be efficient for tasks such as signal compression and denoising \citep{Vetterli2001}, and have been widely used as feature extractors for signal, image and texture classification \citep{Laine1993, Pittner1999, Yen2000, Huang2008}.
+There is a broad literature revealing strong connections between these two paradigms, as discussed in \cref{subsec:intro_motivation,subsec:intro_relatedwork}.
+Inspired by this line of research, the present paper extends existing knowledge about CNN properties.
+Specifically, we assess the shift invariance of max pooling feature maps through both theoretical and empirical approaches in the context of image classification, by leveraging the properties of oriented band-pass filters.